jamshidbeigi/DiscoverMovieZone/README.md

-# DiscoverMovie
+# DiscoverMovie Application
-Hey there o/!
+Hey there !
 # We just wanted to let you know that we care a great deal about
 # making our git history clean, maintainable and easy to access for
 # all our contributors.